Huzthepro/eduface/README.md

 # Eduface

-Eduface is a full-stack application designed to streamline job application management.
-This repository contains both the front-end and back-end components of the project.
+Eduface is full-stack application for mainly builded for designing a working solid backend with clean code.
+It has Vue in front-end.
+And have docker configurations.

 ---